lara-zeus/sky/docs/introduction.md

     - multiple tags and categories
     - Featured Image

-and more in the way:
+and more on the way:
 - authors
 - menus
 - comments